gitpod-io/gitpod-docs/doc/56_Search.md

 When you type text into the `Replace` text box, you will see a diff display of the pending changes.
 You can replace across all files from the Replace text box, replace all in one file, or replace a single change.
-Double-clicking on any of the `Search and Replace` occurences, opens the file in a diff editor so that you can review the modification in the editor before eventually applying them.
+Double-clicking on any of the `Search and Replace` occurrences, opens the file in a diff editor so that you can review the modification in the editor before eventually applying them.

 ![](./images/56_Search/search_and_replace_in_action.jpg)